ShawnCholeva/EtherealEditor/README.md

-Ethereal Editor
-=
-Electron editor for development on the Ethereum Blockchain -
+Ethereal Editor for development on the Ethereum blockchain =

 Getting Started
 -